 Your personal information

-Our ability to provide you with a comprehensive accounting, financial planning, finance, technology and business advice service is dependent on us obtaining and holding detailed information that personally identifies you, and/or contains information or an opinion about you ("personal information") and personal information that is collected in connection with a credit application (including credit in the form of invoice terms of 7 days or more), such as ID information, default information or repayment history information (“credit information”).
+Our ability to provide you with a comprehensive accounting, financial planning, finance, technology, consulting and business advice service is dependent on us obtaining and holding detailed information that personally identifies you, and/or contains information or an opinion about you ("personal information") and personal information that is collected in connection with a credit application (including credit in the form of invoice terms of 7 days or more), such as ID information, default information or repayment history information (“credit information”).

 Personal information held, used and disclosed by Hood Sweeney may include the following information: